braedynl/CSE231-020-SS20/FAQ.md

 **4. If you guys are constantly checking for similarities between hundreds of project files, isn't there bound to be at least two students who have similar code that have never spoken to each other?**

 It can, and has happened -- so yes, but it is exceedingly rare.
-Less-experienced programmers are actually _less likely_ to have similar code to other people because their solutions tend to involve odd uses of the language, or strange work-arounds to problems, for which there could be millions of methodologies.
+Less-experienced programmers are actually _less likely_ to have similar code to other people because their solutions tend to involve odd uses of the language or strange work-arounds to problems, for which there could be millions of methodologies.

 Experienced programmers are _more likely_ to have similar code to other people because they know the most efficient way of tackling a problem, which tends to be a very limited amount of methodologies.

-It is easy for us to tell when a student plagiarizes in this course, since less-experienced programmers usually can't think of other/equivalent ways of programming an algorithm after seeing an already-implemented solution.
-The trouble really begins in later CSE courses, since students, by then, will know how to code equivalent expressions/algorithms from looking at their friend's solution.
+It is easy for us to tell when a student plagiarizes in this course, however, since less-experienced programmers usually can't think of other/equivalent ways of programming an algorithm after seeing an already-implemented version.

 ## Miscellaneous/Personal